 Brothers Drake Meadery in Columbus is a hip, happening local hang-out (yes! we’re still talking about a meadery!) with stellar mead made with local ingredients.
-While Oron was originally brought on in more of a business capacity he is now their main mead maker and the proof of the wisdom in that decision is in every sip.
-If that wasn’t enough Oron then had the idea to move out to San Francisco and start up The Meadery San Francisco (formerly SF Mead Company).
-And that brings us to our focus today…if you think mead is a sticky-sweet honey bomb think again (click on over here for our full mead 101).
-The Meadery San Francisco ferments their mead completely dry which means you’re tasting the nuanced flavors of the honey, not the sugar.
+While Oron was originally brought on in more of a business capacity, he is now their main mead maker, and the proof of the wisdom in that decision is in every sip.
+If that wasn’t enough, Oron then had the idea to move out to San Francisco and start up The Meadery San Francisco (formerly SF Mead Company).
+And that brings us to our focus today… if you think of mead as a sticky-sweet honey bomb then it’s time to think again (click on over here for our full mead 101).
+The Meadery San Francisco ferments their mead completely dry, which means you’re tasting the nuanced flavors of the honey, not the sugar.

-This is one of the first things that make The Meadery SF special and we were lucky enough to spend an afternoon with John Leonard, part-owner, head mead maker, sales guy and general “john of all trades” at The Meadery SF, to learn all about it, He explained, that while there’s certainly a time and place for sweet meads, they’ve been around for a while now and haven’t exactly won over US craft drinking enthusiasts.
-Just like any other craft alcohol there needs to be a variety of styles for the many different palates of those of us who want to drink them!
+This is one of the first things that makes The Meadery SF special, and we were lucky enough to spend an afternoon with John Leonard, part-owner, head mead maker, sales guy and general “john of all trades” at The Meadery SF, to learn all about it.
+He explained that while there’s certainly a time and place for sweet meads, they’ve been around for a while now and haven’t exactly won over US craft drinking enthusiasts.
+Just like any other craft alcohol, there needs to be a variety of styles for the many different palates of those of us who want to drink them!
 Luckily that time is here and The Meadery SF is one of the best examples for anyone looking for more dry styles of mead (although they do have a few fun ones with a bit more sweetness too!).

 Keeping It Local

 Something else that makes this meadery special is their focus on local ingredients.
-All of their honey and other ingredients are from California with much of it from Northern California.
-They specifically choose beekeepers to work with based on their approach to beekeping and the location of their hives.
-The location is important to impart almost a terroir to mead.
+All of their honey and other ingredients are from California with much of it coming from Northern California.
+They specifically choose beekeepers to work with based on their approach to beekeeping and the location of their hives.
+The location is important to impart almost a terroir-type flavor to the mead.
 If the bees are only pollinating an organic orange orchard (making a single varietal honey) in Ojai, CA you’re going to get layers of complexity.
 Orange zest, slight bitterness from under the rind, a slight floral note in the wonderfully rich yet bright honey.
 By contrast if the bees are pollinating near Redwood forests up near Mendocino, CA there is a lot of interesting undergrowth and conifers.
-Not a lot of bright wildflowers which leads to an almost savory undertone with a lot of character.
+Not a lot of bright wildflowers, which leads to an almost savory undertone with a lot of character.

-Their apples for their Cyser?
-They come from the Gowan orchard in Philo, CA. It’s the last heirloom orchard left out of 10 in all of Mendocino County.
+The apples for their Cyser?
+They come from the Gowan Orchard in Philo, CA. It’s the last heirloom orchard left out of 10 in all of Mendocino County.
 Founded in 1876 it’s a 5th generation family farm.
-This is what craft is all about…forming relationships, supporting other small businesses and getting the best product out there even if it means you pay a little more.
-Because true craft is worth it…although luckily for us The Meadery SF has figured even this piece out meaning their meads are incredibly affordable compared to many others out there today!
+This is what craft is all about… forming relationships, supporting other small businesses, and getting the best product out there even if it means you pay a little more.
+Because true craft is worth it… although luckily for us The Meadery SF has figured even this piece out meaning their meads are incredibly affordable compared to many others out there today!

 Going Above and Beyond

-Lastly, when it comes to their mead making process The Meadery SF is about as pure craft as you get.
+Lastly, when it comes to their mead making process, The Meadery SF is about as pure craft as you can get.
 While legally only 51% of your fermentable sugars need to come from honey to make mead, they never use other sugar sources.
-They also only use denatured yeast and don’t pasteurize, add sufides or preservatives to any of their meads.
+They also only use denatured yeast and don’t pasteurize or add sufides or preservatives to any of their meads.
 And on the aging front, they either use new oak chips (like a tea bag) or used oak barrels depending on their aging goals for that particular mead.

-So I strongly encourage you to head down on a Saturday (the only day they’re open to the public) and if you’re lucky book a tour with John to learn all about the mead making process too.
+So I strongly encourage you to head down on a Saturday if you’re in the area (the only day they’re open to the public) and if you’re lucky, book a tour with John to learn all about the mead making process.
 What should you expect when tasting their meads?
 Let’s talk about a few of them…

 The Truth Is In The Taste…